pchang78/notion-content/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed issue with the page title not being displayed if the title property has a different name than the default "Name"

 = 1.0.0 =
 * Initial release of Content Importer for Notion.
 * Sync content from Notion database to WordPress.